taoteg/call-of-duty-2-docker-server/README.md

 1. the linux dedicated server binary, which can be found in this repository ;
 2. the orginal game, as it's content is used by the dedicated server ;
-3. A host machine of your choice with x86_64 architecture
+3. a host machine of your choice with x86_64 architecture ;
 4. [docker](https://www.docker.com/) installed and configured on your host machine, obviously.

 ## Usage (unix)